EAAI-25: The 15th Symposium on Educational Advances in Artificial Intelligence

 9:45 - 10:45: AI for Everyone

-Chair:
+Chair: Zhonghao Shi

-- Developing Chatbots for Sustainability: Experiential Learning in an Undergraduate Business Course
+- Developing Chatbots for Sustainability: Experiential Learning in an Undergraduate Business Course (PDF)

-Dailin Zheng, Yu Chen, Yee Kit Chan, Erica Lai and Albert J. Leslie - Computational Thinking with Computer Vision: Developing AI Competency in an Introductory Computer Science Course
+Dailin Zheng, Yu Chen, Yee Kit Chan, Erica Lai and Albert J. Leslie - Computational Thinking with Computer Vision: Developing AI Competency in an Introductory Computer Science Course (PDF)

-Tahiya Chowdhury - The Essentials of AI for Life and Society: An AI Literacy Course for the University Community
+Tahiya Chowdhury - The Essentials of AI for Life and Society: An AI Literacy Course for the University Community (PDF)

-Joydeep Biswas, Don Fussell, Kristin Patterson, Kristen Procko, Lea Sabatini, Peter Stone and Zifan Xu - We Are AI: Taking Control of Technology
+Joydeep Biswas, Don Fussell, Kristin Patterson, Kristen Procko, Lea Sabatini, Peter Stone and Zifan Xu - We Are AI: Taking Control of Technology (PDF)

-Julia Stoyanovich, Armanda Lewis, Eric Corbett, Lucius Bynum, Lucas Rosenblatt and Falaah Arif Khan - Shaping AI Interest in Rural Middle Schools with Unplugged Learning: Gender Differences and Teacher Insights Hansol Lim, Danielle Boulden, Jessica Vandenberg, Veronica Catete, Wookhee Min and Bradford Mott
+Julia Stoyanovich, Armanda Lewis, Eric Corbett, Lucius Bynum, Lucas Rosenblatt and Falaah Arif Khan - Shaping AI Interest in Rural Middle Schools with Unplugged Learning: Gender Differences and Teacher Insights (PDF) Hansol Lim, Danielle Boulden, Jessica Vandenberg, Veronica Catete, Wookhee Min and Bradford Mott

 10:45 - 11:15: Coffee Break